Continuing from Premier Issue

 Wonderfully in Caring Hands

 That autumn night was dark and cold.
-The overcast sky brought darkness to Mid-central, earlier than usual.
+The overcast sky brought darkness to Mid-Central, earlier than usual.
 The downpour that evening through the city made visibility nearly impossible.
 Heavy raindrops pounded upon the SUV cautiously yet hurriedly winding through the city streets, on its way to Mercy General Hospital.
 T.J.
-O'Brien appreciated an occasional lightning flash, as it brightened the route, making it easier to see the way.
+O'Brien appreciated an occasional lightning flash, as it brightened the route, making it easier to see the road.
 But there routinely followed a crash of thunder, which seemed only to intensify his wife's pain.

 "Hurry, T.J.,” the pregnant woman cries, the time nearing the birth of their first child.

 (A streetlight silhouetted a dark figure materializing nearby the scene, drenched by the freezing rain pelting upon it.
-A pleasing sneer spread over its face at the apparent death of another human yet to be born.)
+A pleasing sneer spread across its face at the apparent death of another human yet to be born.)

 Sirens blared through the dark of night and the chilling rain, now turning to snow.
-Blue, amber and red lights flash about at the scene of the accident, within sight of the hospital’s emergency entrance.
+Blue, amber, and red lights flash about at the scene of the accident, within sight of the hospital’s emergency entrance.

 "This one is dead,” yelled a paramedic to another.
 "How is she you’re attending to?"